czernika/orchid-log-viewer/README.md

 composer require czernika/orchid-log-viewer
 ```

-All you need to do now is to access `logs` page (it should be available under Orchid prefix, most likely it will `/admin/logs`)
+That's it.
+Package registers menu item and screen for you.
+All you need to do now is to access `logs` page (it should be available under Orchid prefix, most likely it will be `/admin/logs`)

+### Publish configuration

 If you need to publish configuration and localization files run following command